 - American Airlines is stingy with ‘SAAver’ award ticket availability, particularly in international business and first class.
 If the only miles I have are with American Airlines and there is no availability on AA or its partners for my date and routes, I have no other options.
 But with transferrable points such as Chase UR and Amex MR, I can check other airlines for availability.

-- When award tickets are available on American Airlines, some of their routes cost less miles if you book the flight with miles from a partner.
-For example, AAdvantage charges 57,500 miles each way in business class from the US to Europe.
-Etihad, a non-alliance partner of American Airlines, currently charges 50,000 miles each way on the exact same American Airlines flight.
-I can transfer Amex MR points to Etihad and then use the Etihad miles to book the flight.
+- When award tickets are available on American Airlines, some of their routes require less miles if you book the flight with miles from a partner.
+For example, AAdvantage requires 57,500 AAdvantage miles each way in business class from the US to Europe.
+Etihad, a non-alliance partner of American Airlines, currently requires 50,000 Etihad miles each way on the exact same American Airlines flight.
+I can transfer 50,000 Amex MR points to Etihad and then use the Etihad miles to book the American Airlines flight.

 Are you an American Airlines AAdvantage loyalist?

 Overall, the American Airlines AAdvantage program and award chart is decent.
 There are still some great routes for AAdvantage miles (if you can find saver availability)!
 For example, you can book a roundtrip award ticket to Italy for 45,000-60,000 miles (depending on peak and off-peak dates).